Blog

 PCS Pelvic Congestion Syndrome teaching at The European College of Phlebology by Prof Mark Whiteley 1st Sep 2021

+The European College of Phlebology (ECOP) is running an e-learning course this year.
 The course covers all aspects of Phlebology (the study of venous disease).
 Experts from around the world have been invited to be course directors of specific areas.

 Pelvic congestion syndrome (PCS)